In June 2019, the SLG hosted the London premiere of ECZEMA!, an absurdist performance written and directed by interdisciplinary writer Maria Fusco.

 The score was composed by organist John Harris, using motion-capture to translate scratching gestures into music, and was performed live by Harris and actor Rhodri Meilir.

-As well as the full audio recording above, see below for a filmed excerpt from the SLG performance and for photographs of the event.
+Although the full audio recording was only made temporarily available, see below for a filmed excerpt from the SLG performance and for photographs of the event.

 ECZEMA! was originally commissioned by National Theatre Wales in 2018 to celebrate 70 years of the NHS.
 The commission was produced by curator Phoebe Roberts.
 The recording was published as a limited edition vinyl by Accidental Editions and is available for purchase on Accidental Records.

 The London premiere of ECZEMA! was supported by Wellcome Trust as part of a public engagement project looking at eczema led by Professor Sinéad Langan (London School of Hygiene & Tropical Medicine).

 Maria Fusco is a Belfast-born writer based in Glasgow and Professor of Interdisciplinary Writing at the University of Dundee.
 She writes fiction, critical and theoretical texts and edits publications.
 Her work is published internationally and translated into ten languages, She has been Writer-in-Residence at Lisbon Architecture Triennale, Kadist Art Foundation, Paris and Whitechapel Gallery, London.
 Recent works include Give Up Art (2018), Legend of the Necessary Dreamer (2017) and Master Rock (2015). www.mariafusco.net